Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: Canonical gauge theories in a nutshell

 \subsection{Constraint algebra and gauge transformations}

-Let us consider a set of fields $z^{\mu}(\tau,\mathbf{x})$ ($\mu=1,\ldots,Z$) in $d+1$ spacetime dimensions.
-We omit the spatial dependence by adopting DeWitt's compact notation \cite{DeWittFields} in which the indices also include a spatial dependence, $z^{\mu}(\tau,\mathbf{x}) \equiv z^{\mu}(\tau)\equiv z^{\mu}$.\footnote{We use the sign $\equiv$ to denote equivalent notations.
+Let us consider a set of fields $z^{m}(\tau,\mathbf{x})$ ($m=1,\ldots,Z$) in $d+1$ spacetime dimensions.
+We omit the spatial dependence by adopting DeWitt's compact notation \cite{DeWittFields} in which abstract indices include not only the discrete values of indices such as $m$, but also the spatial dependence of the fields.
+For example, $z^{m}(\tau,\mathbf{x}) \equiv z^{\mu}(\tau)\equiv z^{\mu}$,\footnote{We use the sign $\equiv$ to denote equivalent notations.
 It is also used when two functions are identically equal (i.e., equal at every point).
-We will use the sign $\Def$ to denote the definition of a quantity.} Repeated indices are taken to imply a tacit summation over their discrete values together with a spatial integration.
+We will use the sign $\Def$ to denote the definition of a quantity.} where $\mu$ is the abstract index that includes both $m$ and $\mathbf{x}$.
+Repeated indices are then taken to imply a tacit summation over the discrete values of the original indices (e.g., over $m = 1,\ldots, Z$) together with a spatial integration.
+In what follows, as a matter of notational convenience, we also write $\mu = 1,\ldots,Z$ and similar expressions for other abstract indices with the understanding that this slight abuse of notation only specifies the discrete values covered by the abstract index.
 In the case $d=0$ (mechanics), there is of course no spatial dependence and no spatial integrations.
 We assume that the fields $z^{\mu}$ are bosonic for simplicity.
 The field-space spanned by $z^{\mu}$ will be referred to as the phase space.